-Over the years, HFK has outreached their support and services to over 48,000 children and 800,029 community members.
+HFK has outreached their support and services to over 48,000 children and 800,029 community members.
 The organization is accredited under Credibility Alliance, New Delhi, for Good Governance and has won many awards and citations for its exemplary work over the years.

 Hope Kolkata Foundation is the implementation arm of The Hope Foundation (Hope), an Irish Charity headquartered in Cork with offices in UK, Germany and the USA.

 Under each programme, there are up to 6 tiers of employees, including social workers, caregivers, housekeepers, tutors, teachers, counselors, and health & community workers.
-Administration & Accounts report directly to the Director.
+Administration & Accounts report directly to the Secretary.
 Accounts are audited by external auditor.
 Under the Hospital Advisory Board are Medical Directors, doctors and their support staff, and the Hospital Administration Department.